The Unsung Hero: Why a Robust Power Grid is India’s Core Investment for Accelerated Growth

 • The government offers subsidies for rooftop solar installations and small-scale solar power projects.

-• International investors, such as the World Bank and Asian Development Bank (ADB), are funding renewable energy initiatives that promote distributed energy in India.
+• International investors, such as the World Bank and Asian Development Bank (ADB), are funding renewable energy initiatives in India.

 Hartek Group: Transforming Distributed Energy in India

-As one of India’s leading engineering and construction companies in the energy sector, Hartek Group plays a vital role in driving the adoption of distributed energy systems.
+As one of India’s leading Engineering, Procurement and Construction companies in the energy sector, Hartek Group plays a vital role in driving the adoption of distributed energy systems.

 Key Contributions: